 \subsubsection{Classes of generating functions}

-The examples of generating functions for juggling sequences in Table~\ref{tab:BG} are all rational.
+The examples of generating functions for juggling sequences in Table~\ref{tab:BG} and for $a_r:=\js(\langle n \rangle, \langle n \rangle,r)$ (see Remark~\ref{rem: cry recurrence}) are all rational.
 However, it is not true that the generating function for the number of juggling sequences of a fixed state and length $n$ are rational, algebraic, or even $D$-finite.
 See \cite[Ch.
 6]{EC2} for background on generating functions.

-\begin{proposition}Let $\mu = \sum_i \binom{i+1}{2} \alpha_i$, the generating function for the sequence $a_r:=\wp_{A_r}(\mu) = \js(\langle 1, 2,\ldots,r-1 \rangle, \langle {\textstyle \binom{r}{2}} \rangle, r)$ is not $D$-finite, in other words, the sequence is not $P$-recursive. \end{proposition}
+\begin{proposition}Let $\mu = \sum_i \binom{i+1}{2} \alpha_i$, the generating function for the sequence $a_r:=\wp_{A_r}(\mu) = \js(\langle 1, 2,\ldots,r \rangle, \langle {\textstyle \binom{r+1}{2}} \rangle, r)$ is not $D$-finite, in other words, the sequence is not $P$-recursive. \end{proposition}

 \begin{proof} By Equation~\eqref{eq:ZprodCat} $a_r= \Cat_1\Cat_2\cdots \Cat_r$, which grows superexponentially since $\Cat_r \sim \frac{4^r}{r^{3/2}\sqrt{\pi}}$.
 Hence, the generating function $\sum_{r\geq 0} a_r x^r$ cannot be $D$-finite~\cite{MS}. \end{proof}